-The Spearman correlation coefficients indicate higher facility level percentages of patients that achieve the Kt/V target is associated lower standardized mortality and hospitalization, respectively, although the magnitude of the association is low.
+The Spearman correlation estimates indicate higher facility level percentages of patients at the facility that achieve the Kt/V target is associated lower standardized hospitalization, respectively, although the magnitude of the association is low.
+A very weak association between facility level percentages of patients achieving the Kt/V target and lower standardized mortality was observed and in the expected direction, however the correlation coefficient was not statistically significant.

-For the Spring 2019 maintenance submission, the Spearman correlation coefficients indicate higher facility level percentages of patients that achieve the Kt/V target is associated with lower standardized mortality and hospitalization.
+For the Spring 2019 maintenance submission, The Spearman correlation coefficients indicate higher facility level percentages of patients that achieve the Kt/V target is associated with lower standardized mortality and hospitalization.
 The direction of the association was as expected and the association was statistically significant.

 2b2.
-EXCLUSIONS ANALYSIS

-NA \boxtimes no exclusions - skip to section 2b3
+EXCLUSIONS ANALYSIS NA ⊠ no exclusions - skip to section 2b3

 2b2.1.
-Describe the method of testing exclusions and what it tests (describe the steps-do not just name a method; what was tested, e.g., whether exclusions affect overall performance scores; what statistical analysis was used)
+Describe the method of testing exclusions and what it tests (describe the steps-do not just name a method; what was tested, e.g., whether exclusions affect overall performance scores; what statistical analysis was used) N/A

 2b2.2.
-What were the statistical results from testing exclusions? (include overall number and percentage of individuals excluded, frequency distribution of exclusions across measured entities, and impact on performance measure scores)
+What were the statistical results from testing exclusions? (include overall number and percentage of individuals excluded, frequency distribution of exclusions across measured entities, and impact on performance measure scores) N/A

 2b2.3.
 What is your interpretation of the results in terms of demonstrating that exclusions are needed to prevent unfair distortion of performance results? (i.e., the value outweighs the burden of increased data collection and analysis.
-Note: If patient preference is an exclusion, the measure must be specified so that the effect on the performance score is transparent, e.g., scores with and without exclusion)
+Note: If patient preference is an exclusion, the measure must be specified so that the effect on the performance score is transparent, e.g., scores with and without exclusion) N/A